pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

     end

     #4 handle_info is called when `send(pid, message)` is called,
-    # is called by `poll()` method
+    # It is called by `poll()` method
     def handle_info(:start_bots, state) do, start_bots(state)

-    #start Slack process for all the workspaces if not started else ignores
+    # start Slack process for all the workspaces if not started else ignores
     defp start_bots(_state) do
       process_ids = start_all_bots()
       poll()
       {:noreply, process_ids}
     end

-    #tries to start the Slack process after `delay` interval for workspaces
+    # tries to start the Slack process after `delay` interval for workspaces
     # whose processes are not active (crashed or newly registered)
     defp poll(delay \\ @delay) do, Process.send_after(self(), :start_bots, delay)